bkeepers/bkeepers.github.io/_posts/2015/2015-11-16-carbon-automobiles-bebop-fashion.md

 ---
-title: Carbon, Autombiles, Bebop, and Fashion
+title: Carbon, Automobiles, Bebop, and Fashion
 layout: post
 tags:
 - opensource
 ---

+Entire industries become transformed when a critical mass adopts openness.
+Software is past this tipping point.

+> Open source has grown far beyond the mainstream.
+It has become the bedrock over which the mainstream flows.
+Today it is hard to find a Fortune 500 company with an IT infrastructure that does not depend, in some fundamental way, on open source software.
+> <cite>Kim Polese - [Open Sources 2.0](http://amzn.to/1MvfeVN)</cite>

+As every company is becoming a software company, what happens when the bedrock of every industry is open source?

+---

-Early commercially available computers often came with the source code of the software that ran on them.
+Early commercially available computers often came with the source code of their software.
 You could modify it to fix bugs or integrate it into your environment.
 Academics, researchers and corporations often participated in open collaboration to write software that made computers useful.
 In the 60s and 70s, as software became more advanced and the cost of producing it increased, vendors began using intellectual property laws to impose copying restrictions and would often withhold the source code to prevent competitors from copying it.
 Secrecy was seen as a competitive advantage, disempowering developers and turning customers into pure consumers.

 This lack of freedom drove Richard Stallman to start the Free Software Movement in the 80s with the goal of creating an operating system that any user could–if they had the resources–run, study, share, and improve without needing permission or fearing retribution; this is how Stallman conceptualized freedom for software users.